lvim-tech/lvim-space/README.md

 - **Workspaces**: Each project can contain multiple workspaces (contexts).
 You can add, rename, delete, and switch workspaces.
 - **Tabs**: Each workspace supports multiple tabs, each with its own window/buffer layout.
 - **Files**: Tabs remember their files, window layout, and cursor positions.
-- **🆕 Reordering**: Move projects, workspaces, and tabs up/down to organize them exactly how you want.
+- **Reordering**: Move projects, workspaces, and tabs up/down to organize them exactly how you want.
-- **🆕 File Search**: Powerful fuzzy search functionality for quickly finding and opening files in your project with intelligent matching and highlighting.
+- **File Search**: Powerful fuzzy search functionality for quickly finding and opening files in your project with intelligent matching and highlighting.
 - **Session Management**: Automatically or manually save and restore the state of your workspaces, tabs, and files.
 - **Visual UI Panels**: Navigate and manage projects, workspaces, tabs, and files with a floating panel UI and icons.
 - **NerdFont Icons**: Visual indicators for all entities (project, workspace, tab, file, empty, etc).